elumobility/elu-twins/README.md

 <img src="https://img.shields.io/badge/release-v1.0-blue"/>

 # ELU Twins
-This is the open-source version of our product: ELU Twins.
-The goal is to allow users to simulate charging sessions and driving behavior enabling easier testing and demoing for e-mobility software such as a charge management system.
+This is the open-source version of our product, ELU Twins.
+Its purpose is to simulate various components within the e-mobility ecosystem and their interactions, including EV charging.
+This enables easier testing and demonstration of e-mobility software, such as charge management systems.

-## Disclaimar
+## Disclaimer
 We decide to open-source our project to allow our customers to run it locally.
 Our **main** priority is on releasing new features and not on making it stable.
 This means that you may encounter issues and bugs.
 The project also inludes a CSMS for OCPP 1.6 and OCPP 2.0.1 that are used for testing the digital twins.
 We provide no gurantee on the CSMS' working correctly.

 # Description
 ELU Twins emulate devices related with electro mobility.
-With this project, it is possible to create virtual chargers (OCPP) and vehicles in seconds.
+With this project, it is possible to create virtual charge points (OCPP) and vehicles in seconds.
 Below is an overview of what has been implemented in the project so far.

+# OCPP
 ### OCPP 1.6

 - Core (Semi Done)